mrnohr/my-smartapps/README.md

 * **Dimmers Always Full**
 Any time a dimmeable light turns on or changes level, reset the level to 99

+* **Execute Phrase When a Light Turns Off**
+When a light turns off, execute a phrase

 * **Extra Phrase Execution**
 This handles a specific case where not everyone leaves, which is typically what triggers a phrase to execute, but also execute it at specific time when only 1 person leaves.